 Lines 19-20 shows show the signature of iterator, which produces an iterator i over a collection c.
 Calling iterator requires only a non-zero permission on c, but the post-condition shows that it consumes half of c's permission, since the iterator captures a reference to the collection from which it was derived.
 By halving the permission of c, we ensure that c cannot be modified while the iterator is still live.
 The implementation of iterator (not shown) calls split to stash a reference to c in the returned object.
 The finalize operation (22-23) allows an iterator i to be destroyed, so long as there are no other aliases to i.
 Its post-condition restores the permission to the collection from which the iterator was derived-the implementation of finalize calls to join.

 The function next (24-25) allows a client to extract a tracked object from an iterator.
 The pre-condition of next requires the iterator to be in a state where it has more elements.
-In the postcondition, the state of the iterator is updated to indicate that it may or may not have more elements.
-In order to establish the precondition of next, clients can call and test the result of hasNext.
+In the post-